 A few years ago, I wrote two chapters for the book You and Your Nonprofit Board: New Thinking from the Field’s Top Practitioners, Researchers, and Provocateurs.
 As I’ve reflected on one of the chapters, “Healing Governance Ills Requires the Right Diagnosis,” I’ve realized the same issues confront departmental managers who are faced with managing change and improving performance.

-In the writing the chapter I pursued a light-hearted approach to the topic, I used a medical model of diagnosis of symptoms and prescription for treatment.
-Using that framework I went on to define four conditions using pseudo-scientific names: Benightedness, Phobia, Obliviousia, and Xenoskpeticosis.
+In writing the chapter, I pursued a light-hearted approach to the topic.
+I used a medical model of diagnosis of symptoms and prescription for treatment.
+Using that framework, I went on to define four conditions using pseudo-scientific names: Benightedness, Phobia, Obliviousia, and Xenoskpeticosis.
 Over the next four posts I will tackle each one of these individually as they relate to a managing change and employee performance.

 You’ve had two weeks to put together a simple project outline and you haven’t done it?

 The first condition—which I address in this blog—I call Benightedness.
 It’s an archaic word that perfectly captures the nature of the problem.
 Literally, it means “in the dark.”
 The symptoms of this condition are such that a manager might experience them as resistance or arrogance.
 In reality, the employee just doesn’t know what to do or how to do it.
 So, how does a manager figure out what’s really going on?

 Let’s say a manager asks a new hire to create a project outline for a program that the team wants to launch.
 The manager has talked about it in meetings and the team agrees that it is something they want to try.
 The manager waits a week… and nothing.
 S/he sends an email, and the response is, “I’m working on it.”
 After two weeks the manager sets up a meeting with the new hire, ready to read the riot act about teamwork.
 So the conversation begins: